Hollow Metal Door Nomenclature

 A frame member without a throat opening such as a mullion or transom bar.

-CLOSER REINFORCEMENT: A metal plate or channel in a door or frame to provide additional strength for the attachment of a door closer.
-Sized and located to accommodate hardware requirements.
+A metal plate or channel in a door or frame to provide additional strength for the attachment of a door closer.

 Reinforcing inside frame header conforming to soffit, rabbet, stop, and face.